jp-larose/hobgoblin/docs/app.rst

-`get_hashable_id` is a callable that translates a graph id into a hash that can be used to map graph elements in the :py:class:`Session<goblin.session.Session>` element cache.
+`get_hashable_id` is a callable that translates a graph id into a hash that can be used to map graph elements in the :py:class:`Session<hobgoblin.session.Session>` element cache.
 In many cases, it is not necessary to provide a value for this keyword argument.
 For example, TinkerGraph assigns integer IDs that work perfectly for this purpose.
 However, other provider implementations, such as DSE, use more complex data structures